 A $2M equipment purchase with $200K down that saves you $740K in taxes isn't a purchase — it's a $540K profit from the IRS.
 And you got $2M in equipment on top of it.

-The manufacturers I work with who plan their equipment purchases around Section 179 save hundreds of thousands every year.
+The manufacturers I work with — from Ohio equipment tax deductions to Tennessee manufacturing loans — who plan their equipment purchases around Section 179 save hundreds of thousands every year.
 The ones who don't plan it leave that money on the table.

 And start in Q3.
 Not December.